rumena-anastasova/JavaMavenTestAutomationFinalProject/README.md

 This command triggers the execution of the test suite configured in the testng.xml file.

-Before and After Test Logic
+Before and After Test Logic:
 The TestObject class defines common setup and teardown logic for tests:

 Before Suite: Cleans the screenshots directory and sets up the WebDriver.